Dearborn, Michigan: History

-Before European encounter, the area had been inhabited for thousands of years by successive indigenous peoples.
+Before European encounter, the area had been inhabited for thousands of years by successive First Nations peoples.
 Historical tribes belonged mostly to the Algonquian-language family, especially the Council of Three Fires, the Potawatomi and related peoples.
 In contrast, the Huron (Wyandot) were Iroquoian speaking.
 French colonists had a trading post at Fort Detroit and a settlement developed there in the colonial period.
 Another developed on the south side of the Detroit River in what is now southwestern Ontario, near a Huron mission village.
 French and French-Canadian colonists also established farms at Dearborn in this period.
-France ceded all of its territory east of the Mississippi River in North America to Great Britain in 1763 after losing to the English in the Seven Years' War.
+France ceded all of its territory east of the Mississippi River in North America to Great Britain in 1763 after losing to Britain in the Seven Years' War.

 Beginning in 1786, after the United States gained independence in the American Revolutionary War, more European Americans entered this region, settling in Detroit and the Dearborn area.
-With population growth, Dearborn Township was formed in 1833 and the village of Dearbornville in 1836, each named after patriot Henry Dearborn, a general in the American Revolution who later served as Secretary of War under President Thomas Jefferson.
+With population growth, Dearborn Township was formed in 1833 and the village of Dearbornville in 1836, each named after Henry Dearborn, a general in the American Revolution who became Secretary of War under President Thomas Jefferson.
 The Town of Dearborn was incorporated in 1893.
 Through much of the 19th century, the area was largely rural and dependent on agriculture.

 Stimulated by industrial development in Detroit and within its own limits, in 1927 Dearborn was established as a city.
 Its current borders result from a 1928 consolidation vote that merged Dearborn and neighboring Fordson (previously known as Springwells), which feared being absorbed into expanding Detroit.